niko-j/movesense-offline-firmware/README.md

 You can flash the firmware using your mobile phone and the DFU package found in the `build` directory.

 If you have a jig, you can either run the VSCode task `Flash firmware` or run the script `./scripts/flash.sh`.
 The flashing scripts do not work on Windows, use nRF Command Line tools to program the device.

-## Modules

-Notes about the modules (subject to change).

-### OfflineTracker

-- Monitors the device and its sensors, manages power states.